sheldonhull/sheldonhull.hugo/content/blog/2020-07-08-getting-started-with-stream-analytics.md

           unique ( internal_id, dimension_name ) with (IGNORE_DUP_KEY  = on)
 ```

 ## Stream Analytics Query

 > warning "Design Considerations"
-> Pay attention to the limits and also to the fact you aren't writing pure T-SQL in the `asql` file.
+> Pay attention to the limits and also to the fact you aren't writing pure T-SQL in the `asaql` file.
 It's a much more limited analytics syntax that requires you to simplify some things you might do in TSQL.
 It does not support all TSQL features.
 [Stream Analytics Query Language Reference](https://docs.microsoft.com/en-us/stream-analytics-query/stream-analytics-query-language-reference)

+Take a look at the [query examples](https://docs.microsoft.com/en-us/azure/azure-monitor/app/code-sample-export-sql-stream-analytics) on how to use `cross apply` and `into` to quickly create Sql Server tables.

 ## Debugging

 ## Submit job to Azure

 ## Backfilling Historical Data

 When you start the job, the default start job date can be changed.
 Use custom date and then provide it the oldest data of your data.
 For me this correctly initialized the historical import, resulting in a long running job that populated all the historical data from 2017 and on.

 ## Configure Grafana or PowerBI

 Initially I started with Power BI.
 However, I found out that Grafana 5.1 > has data source plugins for Azure and Application insights, along with dashboard to get you started.
 I've written on Grafana and InfluxDB in the past and am huge fan of Grafana.
 I'd highly suggest you explore that, as it's free, while publishing to a workspace with PowerBI can require a subscription, that might not be included in your current MSDN or Office 365 membership.
 YMMV.

 ## Reporting with Grafana

 - [Filter Syntax Reference](http://bit.ly/2Uft9bv)

 ### Filtering

 I had to search to find details on the filtering but ended up finding the right syntax for doing partial match searches in the Filter Syntax Reference linked above.
 This also provides direct links to their ApiExplorer which allows testing and constructing api queries to confirm your syntax.

 If you had a custom metric you were grouping by that was `customEvent\name` then the filter to match something like a save action could be: